thexande/pokedex/README.md

 ```
 When I visit the gym home page
 And two Pokemón are already in the gym
-Then I see a 'spar' button
+Then I see a 'battle' button
 ```

 __#8__